hypernormalisation/SwedgeTimer/README.md

 SwedgeTimer is a standalone swing timer bar to help Retribution Paladins seal twist more effectively.
 It is not a WeakAura, it is built from the ground up in lua, and does not use the WeakAura API in any way.

-SwedgeTimer replicates all the standard features of the current WeakAura state-of-the-art, including the GCD overlay, timing markers, and colour coding.
+SwedgeTimer replicates all the standard features of the current WeakAura state-of-the-art, including the GCD overlay, timing markers, and colour coding based on active seals.

-It does not aim to replace any of the other components of a typical Ret UI or heads-up-display; it is simply a moderately configurable swing timer bar at present, meant to be used in conjunction with more conventional weak auras for Retribution paladins like seal indicators and cooldown/proc trackers.
+It does not aim to replace any of the other components of a typical Ret UI or heads-up-display; it is very simply a configurable swing timer bar at present, meant to be used in conjunction with more conventional weak auras for Retribution paladins like seal indicators and cooldown/proc trackers.

 ## Why use this over a WeakAura swing timer?